Developer Overview

 Gathering the Results

-You will take this data from the LocalStorage, and store them with the proper keys in your local database on the device for later use.
+Your application should extract this data from the LocalStorage and store it with the proper keys in your local database on the device for later use.

 Syncing With Engine